AuDigitalHealth/ci-fhir-r4/pages/_includes/index.md

 - [Profiles and Extensions](profiles.html): This set of pages describes the profiles and extensions that are defined in this guide to exchange quality data.
 Each profile page includes a narrative description and guidance, formal definition and a "Quick Start" guide which summarises the supported search transactions for each profile.
 Although the guidance typically focuses on the profiled elements, it may also may focus on un-profiled elements to aid with implementation.
 - [Downloads](downloads.html): This page provides links to downloadable artefacts including the Agency FHIR NPM package.
 - [Disclaimers](disclaimers.html): This page lists the licensing, copyright, and disclaimers under which this guide is issued.
+- [Change Log](changes.html): This page documents the changes across versions of this implementation guide.

 ## Future of this guide